Remember those pesky spitfires from your tree-climbing days? Here’s what you might not have known about them.

 Putting the spit in spitfire

-Spitfires don’t spit, they actually dribble.
+Spitfires don’t spit or sting, they actually dribble.
 When threatened they wriggle their tails and regurgitate from their mouth a thick mustard-coloured goop that is made of concentrated eucalypts and looks like fire.

 You might feel the fear of death if you accidently came across a cluster of these gothic-looking grubs dribbling goop.
 But spitfires, their goop and the grown sawfly are harmless to people and animals.